ARPA-SIMC/cosmo-model-training/doc/building_cosmo_code.md

  * `-DALLOC_WKARR` new switch allowing static allocation of work arrays, optional, it may generate faster code but requiring more RAM
+ * `-DSINGLEPRECISION` compile (most of) the model code using floating point single precision arithmetics instead of double, the code will run faster and use less memory, but the results may be less accurate, especially at higher resolution.

 All the switches related to "RTTOV" concern a part of code for generating synthetic satellite images, it requires a software library